-Epidermal nevi affect approximately 1 in 1,000 people.
+Epidermal nevi are estimated to occur in 1 to 3 in 1,000 people.

 Mutations associated with an epidermal nevus are present only in the cells of the nevus, not in the normal skin cells surrounding it.
 Because the mutation is found in some of the body's cells but not in others, people with an epidermal nevus are said to be mosaic for the mutation.

 This condition is generally not inherited but arises from mutations in the body's cells that occur after conception.
 This type of alteration is called a somatic mutation.